 Based on its preliminary assessment, Viohalco does not believe that the new classification requirements, if applied at 31 December 2016, would have had a material impact on its accounting for trade receivables, loans, investments in debt securities and investments in equity securities that are managed on a fair value basis.
 At 31 December 2016, Viohalco had equity investments classified as available-for-sale with a fair value of €7.7 million.
 If these investments continue to be held at initial application of IFRS 9, Viohalco may elect then to classify them as FVOCI or FVTPL.
 Viohalco has not yet made a decision in this regard.
-In the former case, all fair value gains and losses would be reported in other comprehensive income, no impairment losses would be recognised in profit or loss and no gains or losses would be reclassified to profit or loss on disposal.
+In the former case, all fair value gains and losses would be recognised in profit or loss on disposal.
 In the latter case, all fair value gains and losses would be recognised in profit or loss as they arise.